This post may contain affiliate links. Please see my full disclosure for details.

 - Pasta made with semolina flour has a more robust, wheaty, nutty taste than pasta made from all-purpose flour.

 - Semolina pasta comes in various shapes and sizes, each offering a unique texture and the ability to hold different types of sauces.
-Popular types include Farfalle (bow ties), Busiate (spiral), gnocchi, Penne (smooth tubes), Trofie (twisted pasta), Rigatoni (ribbed tubes), Foglie Olive leaf), Malloreddus (thin ribbed shells), Orecchiette Pasta (small ears).
+Popular types include Busiate (spiral), gnocchettie (thin ribbed shells), Trofie (twisted pasta), Foglie (Olive leaf), Cavatelli (mini hot dog bun), Orecchiette Pasta (small ears).
+Check out Homemade Pasta Shapes to see how you can easily and professionally make them at home!

 Key Ingredients and Why